SimonFJ20/articles/langdev/differentiating_classes_and_structs.md

     int passenger_capacity;
 };

-// declare and instanciate a struct instance called 'sedan' of the struct 'Car' struct Car sedan;
+// declare and instantiate a struct instance called 'sedan' of the struct 'Car' struct Car sedan;
 // afterwards, define the value of the fields sedan.top_speed = 200.0;